 ‘Judas and the Black Messiah’ Plot

-In 1968, Hampton became Chairman of the Illinois chapter of the Black Panther Party, who were fighting for freedom, the power to determine the destiny of the Black community, and an end to police brutality.
+In 1968, Fred Hampton, a young, charismatic activist, became Chairman of the Illinois chapter of the Black Panther Party, who were fighting for freedom, the power to determine the destiny of the Black community, and an end to police brutality.

 Hampton was inspiring a generation, which put him directly in the line of fire of the FBI and Chicago PD.
-To destroy the revolution, they had to do it from both the outside and the inside.
+To destroy the revolution, the authorities are going to need a man on the inside.

-Facing prison, O’Neal is offered a deal by the FBI: if he will infiltrate the Black Panthers and provide intel on Hampton, he will walk free.
+Facing prison, O’Neal is offered a deal by the FBI: if he will infiltrate the Black Panthers and provide intel on their charismatic leader, Chairman Fred Hampton, he will walk free.

 ‘Judas and the Black Messiah’ Release date

 As part of Warner Bros.
-Pictures plans for all of its 2021 films, it will also stream the film simultaneously on the HBO Max service for a period of one month, after which the film will be removed until the normal home media release schedule period.
+Pictures plans for all of its 2021 films, it also streamed the film simultaneously on the HBO Max service for a period of one month, after which the film was removed until the normal home media release schedule period.

 ‘Judas and the Black Messiah’ Trailer

 If you haven’t watch the trailer yet, so watch it here:

 So how was the trailer?
 Did you like it?
 Do share your thoughts about it in the comments section given at the end of this post.